Links on Android Authority may earn us a commission. Learn more.

 If that doesn’t work, you can at least get an idea of how new your phone might be by looking for its release date.
 Of course, your phone’s exact manufacturing date can be a little before or significantly after its release date, but at least you get an idea of how new it can be.
 If the manufacturer released the phone a year ago, it can’t be more than a year old.

 Not really, but there can be slight differences.
 It’s common knowledge that phones start slowing down, and batteries wear down with age.
-Older devices may have been stored in non-optimal conditions for longer, and their battery chemicals may be starting to age.
+Newer devices may have been stored in non-optimal conditions for longer, and their battery chemicals may be starting to age.
 This means you’ll get slightly less performance, depending on your device’s components and materials.

 That said, the difference likely isn’t significant.
 Wear and tear usually show up in substantial ways with constant use.
 A phone just sitting in a warehouse probably doesn’t age noticeably.